aliraja-dev/ngxs-state-management-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.

+#Project Details

+This project is about incorporating NGXS into an angular app and maintaining a store and updating and listening to it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.